vaughnw128/sexybabeycord/README.md

 poetry install
 ```

+Additional dependencies are required, such as ffmpeg, and libmagickwand-dev.

 Then, it's necessary to create a `.env` file to match the one in `bot/resources/templates/env_template` in the root directory of the project.
 The tenor token is required to grab certain gifs posted from tenor, and can be obtained for free by following the [Google Cloud Tenor Quickstart Guide](https://developers.google.com/tenor/guides/quickstart)
 ```